MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-o365-to-o365.md

 - **Status**: Whether an action was a success or a failure.
 - **Size**: File size in bytes, or that it's a folder being created/operated on.
 - **Name**: File, folder, or action being acted upon.
-- **Additional Info**: More information about the particular action performed.
+- **Additional Info**: More info about the particular action performed.
 For more info, see the following table.

 |**Message**|**Definition**|
 |:-----|:-----|